clowntheArt/gw2acr-guide/index.md

 * instant skills belong in side chains or low-priority filler
 * avoid blocking long chains with instants unless intended

-instants should be opportunistic, not rotational anchors.
+instants should be opportunistic, not rotational anchors

 ---